flaturtha/64-testaments/madness-of-krill/madness_v2.md

 Off in the distance, Big Ben chimed.
 I started, looked up then at my watch.
 I was late, again.
 Mother would not be pleased.
 Forgetting my strange encounter, I stuck my foot into the toe guard of my bicycle.

-Just then, Big Ben chimed again, its resonating *bong* shoving me over.
+Just then, I heard a low moan.
 I missed my pedal, lost my balance and my foot caught the curb; I couldn’t catch myself.

 There I was, in a heap on and empty street in the early dawn light, my bicycle on top of me.

 That’s when I saw him.
+Just down the road, at the entrance to an alleyway between the row of flats.

 I realized moments later it was a man.
 At first, I thought it was a bundle of trash, maybe clothes.
 But as my eyes adjusted to the growing light of dawn, I realized it was indeed a man.